fralfaro/devops-softserve-chile/docs/month_01/week_03/01_exercises.md

-# Grep and Regex Exercises
+# Exercise 01: Grep and Regex Exercises

 Do the exercises listed below.
 Each exercise must be done in a different `.sh` file (be sure that such files are executable).
 Please share the files in a GitHub repository and then share the repo URL via Discord (as responses to these messages).